-Infough an increasing use of natural nazards models, insurers have realized boundata quality and its completeness reduces the uncertainty in the modelling.
-Over the past 5 to 10 years, insurers have significantly improved the collection process of 195 information characterizing their exposure, namely the coordinates of the location of the buildings as well as the buildings' physical properties.
+Through an increasing use of natural hazards models, insurers have realized both data quality and its completeness reduces the uncertainty in the modelling.
+Over the past 5 to 10 years, insurers have significantly improved the collection process of information characterizing their exposure, namely the coordinates of the location of the buildings as well as the buildings' physical properties.
 As mentioned previously, exposure data in the loss modelling process is used (i) to estimate the hazard's severity at the location of the building and (ii) to select the suitable damage curve.
 The more precise the exposure data, the more accurate the loss evaluation will be.
-However, as some elements are particularly difficult to get at the time of underwriting individual insurance, the systematic extraction and completion of the data remains a challenge and any missing information 200 needs to be completed once the policy is underwritten either in the exposure database or at a later stage in the modelling.
-The increasing volume and precision of geographical information captured by satellites allowed for the development of performant geocoding tools supporting the completion of the exposure database.
+However, as some elements are particularly difficult to get at the time of underwriting individual insurance, the systematic extraction and completion of the data remains a challenge and any missing information needs to be completed once the policy is underwritten either in the exposure database or at a later stage in the modelling.
+The increasing volume and precision of geographical information captured by satellites allowed for the development of geocoding tools completion performant supporting exposure database.

-With an address, it is possible to get the geolocation, the structure of the building, number of floors and even the 205 roof type, all critical drivers of damage\ for different perils (Ehrlich and Tenerelli, 2013; Castagno and Atkins, 2018; Kang et al., 2018; Schorlemmer et al., 2020).
+With an address, it is possible to get the geolocation, the structure of the building, number of floors and even the roof type, all critical drivers of damage\ for different perils (Ehrlich and Tenerelli, 2013; Castagno and Atkins, 2018; Kang et al., 2018; Schorlemmer et al., 2020).
 This progress in characterizing buildings' properties along with geolocations, was a major advancement enabling insurers to visualize and analyze their accumulation to natural hazard risk.